Perritobeb3/Afirmaciones/README.md

 # Afirmaciones
 A file

+we.
 I am editing the README file.
 Adding some more details about the project description.